google/go-containerregistry/cmd/crane/doc/crane_mutate.md

   -l, --label stringToString        New labels to add (default []) -o, --output string               Path to new tarball of resulting image
       --repo string                 Repository to push the mutated image to.
 If provided, push by digest to this repository.
-  -t, --tag string                  New tag reference to apply to mutated image.
+      --set-platform string         New platform to set in the form os/arch[/variant][:osversion] (e.g. linux/amd64) -t, --tag string                  New tag reference to apply to mutated image.
 If not provided, push by digest to the original image repository.
   -u, --user string                 New user to set -w, --workdir string              New working dir to set